frappe/llm/docs/README.md

-# Otto Lib
+# LLM

-Library for adding LLM capabilities into Frappe apps.
+Frappe application for adding LLM capabilities into other Frappe applications.

 > [!NOTE]
 >
-> Otto Lib is meant to be used specifically with Frappe apps.
-The library
+> Frappe LLM is meant to be used specifically with Frappe apps.
+The features
-> features offered by Otto are backed by DocTypes and so cannot be provided as a
+> offered are backed by DocTypes and so cannot be provided as a standalone
-> standalone library.
+> library.

 ## Index